 A major reason many air travel plans may go awry is simply weather.
 It is very important to check weather forecasts in your originating and destination cities to see if there is a real chance for delays or cancellations.
 But also don’t forget to check the weather at any connections.
 The intermediate point is perhaps the most important point of your trip.

 In major weather events (snowstorms, hurricanes, etc.), most airlines will offer travel waivers where you can change your flight plans at no cost.
 The earlier you watch out for weather, the better, particularly for families.
-Rebooking a family of four or five is a lot harder than reaccommodating a solo business traveler.
+Rebooking a family of four or five on another itinerary is a lot harder than accommodating a solo business traveler.
 You’ll have the best chance for rerouting or simply changing your flight plans to go a day or two later or earlier if you are on top of the weather news.

 5) Research Your Airports